oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 ## Task 1:  Add required resource parameter values in the Excel file

-1. Identity
+### 1. **Identity**

    1. Choose CD3-CIS-template from [CD3 Excel templates](https://github.com/oracle-devrel/cd3-automation-toolkit/blob/main/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates).

         >**Note:** Any template other than *CD3-CIS-ManagementServices-template* can be used to provision these services.

    2. Refer to the blue section in each worksheet to fill the resource details in proper formats.
 Not all fields are mandatory.

         >**Note:** Please fill resources data before the \'<END>' tag.
 Any data below the \'<END>' tag will not be processed.

    3. Add details for Compartment:

         - Open the **"Compartments"** tab and add your compartment data with below image as example.